 Tea tree oil is too strong to apply by itself directly into the ear.
 It needs to be diluted with a carrier oil.
 Some people also combine tea tree oil with a drop or two of colloidal silver, along with some olive oil and apple cider vinegar.

 OK, moving onto the next best essential oil for earache….

-Oregano oil can also be beneficial for earache.
-However, oregano oil is not for the inner ear.
+Oregano oil is not for the inner ear.
 Only apply it to the outer ear.
 In addition, mix oregano oil with a carrier oil such as olive or almond.
-Carrier oils reduce the potency of the essential oil.
-Oregano works because it can help clear infections.
-Moreover, it also has analgesic properties.
+The therapeutic compounds in oregano clear infections.
+The cherry on top is that oregano has pain-fighting properties.

 As mentioned at the start of this article, most babies will develop an ear infection.
 But can you just apply essential oils into their ears?

-To use, simply blend the essential oils with the carrier oil.
-You can use a small bowl.
-Then, dip the cotton ball into the oil blend.
+To use, simply blend the essential oils with the carrier oil in a small bowl.
+Then dip the cotton ball into the oil blend.
 Next, lightly rub the cotton ball around the ear.
 Also rub it down the sides of the neck.
 For extra healing, lightly tape the cotton ball in the ear.
 Let sit overnight.
-Hopefully, by morning, the infection will be gone.
+Hopefully, by morning, the infection and/or earache will be gone.